Paras-Jaiswal/DotNetCore-MicroServices-8/README.md

 Ecommerce MicroServices - DotNet 8

 # 💫 About Me:
-I'm a Senior Software Developer, and working to build ecommerce website more robust and responsive to the heavy responses.
+I'm a Senior Software Developer, and working to build ecommerce website more robust and responsive to handle heavy requests.

 ## 🌐 Socials: